gepthecoder/game-hacking/README.md

 # Force Freeze a Number/Int

 What is an Int:
 Int stands for Integer which is just a fancy word for a basic number.
 These numbers can come in multiple “flavors” of Int8, Int16, Int32 and Int64.
 Depending on how high of a number the game needs to display will determine which Integer type is declared.
-In 90% of IL2CPP hacking I’ve personally done, the only time I see Int64 is when its used for Time.
+In 90% of IL2CPP hacking done, the only time we see Int64 is when its used for Time.
 Other than that, I always see Int32 or Int16.
 Either should work with the code below.

 C# Code